selfuryon/kubernetes-cue-example/README.md

   - `gcp` used for managing particular project in GCP
   - `vault` used for managing particular Vault instance

+# Agenda

+We have several projects:

+- prod
+- uat
+- dev

+where prod and uat are managed by one set of argocd/crossplane and dev by another set.

 ## Direnv

 To allow direnv to check changes in devShell we need to use this .envrc